AditiKulkarni1697/DSA-Problems/find_k_closes_element.md

 Approach:
 we will find index from which the range will start.
-- for that we will compare mid and mid+k. which ever is closer to x
+- for that we will consider mid to be the start of range
+- as the arr is in increasing order
-- if m is closer to x then we do r = m
+- we check if x is present in between m and m+k.
+- for that we substract mid from x and x from m+k
-- if m+k is closer to x then we do l = m+1
+- if m+k is nearer to x compared to m we will move l = m+1
-- if both are closer we go for m instead of m+k
+- else r = m

+- we find

 /**